 Fermenter

-In fermenter mode, the Brautomat32 processes the fermentation plan top down in the same way as the mash plan.
-The controller Deck has the same functions.
+In fermenter mode, Brautomat32 processes the fermentation plan from top to bottom, similar to the mash plan.
+The control panel uses the same buttons.

 Fermenter Dashboard